Le Questionnaire

 New quarto edition, revised and corrected by the author, with numerous decorated headpieces, initials and tailpieces.

-Full polished brown calf, spine in six compartments with five raised bands richly gilt-tooled, red morocco lettering-piece, triple blind fillet border to boards, double gilt fillet to board edges, red edges, marbled pastedowns and endpapers.
+Full brown calf, spine in six compartments with five raised bands richly gilt-tooled, red morocco lettering-piece, triple blind fillet border to boards, double gilt fillet to board edges, red edges, marbled pastedowns and endpapers.

 Light scratches and scuffing to boards, corners slightly bumped, otherwise a very fine copy.